How to Use a Wireless Charger: Your Ultimate Guide for Efficient Charging

 Is it safe to keep my device on the wireless charger through the night?

 Most of the recent wireless charging pads are designed with technology that switches off after they detect the gadget is completely charged.
 It means your device is safe even if left overnight charging.
 But that said, it would be safer to check on the certification of the iPhone charger and that it meets safety standards so it doesn't bring problems later.
+Click here to learn more about the effects of wireless charging on batteries.
+Is wireless charging bad for your battery?

 How do I determine whether my device is compatible with the wireless charging or not?